jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Prompt:** Instructional text injected into agents to guide LLM behavior.
 - **Tool:** External capability (API, function, script) used by agents to perform tasks.
 - **Retry Logic:** Mechanism for re-attempting failed agent actions up to a configured limit.
-- **Graceful Degradation:** System behavior that provides partial results and clear failure reasons when full completion is not possible.
+- **Fail-Fast Termination:** System behavior that terminates immediately with clear failure reasons when critical errors occur.
+- **Graceful Retry Failure:** System behavior that returns a graceful failure message with specific agent attribution when retry limits are exceeded.

 **References:**
 - **Source Code:** See project repository for implementation details.